Aser-Abdelfatah/Neural-Network-for-Self-Autonomous-Driving---Udacity-Open-Source-Car-Simulator/README.md

-# Neural Network Model to Simulate Autonomous Driving on Udacity Open Source Car Simulator
+# NeuroDrive: Neural Networks for Autonomous Driving
 This project leverages the power of deep neural networks to design a model capable of simulating human driving in a virtual environment with the help of Udacity open-source self-driving car simulator.

 # Introduction